- Entering the Competition

-For the first round of judging, we only accept an entry form, images and video to be submitted, and all applications must be made online.
-Once the judges have made an initial assessment based on these materials, they will select Finalists to participate in the next round of judging.
-At this time, you will be invited to send your actual product (or scale model / prototype) if it meets certain weight/size restrictions.
-Sending a sample or mockup is not a requirement for the final round of judging, but it is highly recommended.
-If you are unable to send a 3D sample of your design, you will be able to submit longer videos and mounted storyboards to aid in the presentation of your entry.
+For the first round of judging, we only require/accept an entry form, images and video (optional), and all applications must be made online.
+Once the judges have made initial assessments based on these materials, they will select Finalists to participate in the next round of judging.
+If you are selected, you will be invited to send your actual product ONLY if it within certain weight/size limits.
+We no longer accept prototypes, due to the expense to produce them and the risk of damage in shipping/handling.

-This is where you list all the individual names (or teams if you prefer) of the people that contributed to the design you are submitting on their behalf.
+A list of all the individual names (or teams if you prefer) of the people who contributed to the design you are submitting on their behalf.
+Please note: If there are more than five (5) people on your team and you win an award, the credits may list ‘Design Team’.

 How should I list the design credits if the design team is in-house?